 Migraine headaches may need specific medicine management including:

 Rescue medicines.
-Medicines purchased over-the-counter, such as analgesics (pain relievers), to stop the headache.
+Medicines purchased over-the-counter, such as analgesics (pain relievers), stop the headache.

 Preventive medicines.
-Medicines, prescribed by your healthcare provider, that are taken daily to reduce the onset of severe migraine headaches.
+Medicines, prescribed by your healthcare provider, taken daily to reduce the onset or frequency of severe migraine headaches.